-- UPS: Display UPS status, issue UPS control commands, configure the UPS parameters, run diagnostic tests, configure and schedule shutdowns, and view information about the UPS and the Management Card. - Environment: View the status of each temperature sensor, temperature and humidity sensor, input contact, or output relay connected to the Management Card.
+- UPS: Display UPS status, issue UPS control commands, configure the UPS parameters, run diagnostic tests, configure and schedule shutdowns, and view information about the UPS and the NMC. - Environment: View the status of each temperature sensor, temperature and humidity sensor, input contact, or output relay connected to the NMC.
 View active environmental alarms and recent environmental events.
 Configure thresholds and other parameters related to environmental monitoring.

-Note: For a UPS, the Environment tab displays only when a temperature sensor, temperature and humidity sensor, input contact, or output relay is present.
+Note: For the UPS, the Environment tab displays only when a temperature sensor, temperature and humidity sensor, input contact, or output relay is present.